 Hello Kitty Games & Activities

-Hello Kitty is a bit challenging because there aren’t obvious games that go with the theme.
+This was a bit challenging because there aren’t obvious games that go with the Hello Kitty party theme.
 I made signs for all the games using the scrapbook paper + letters cut using my Silhouette Cameo.
-I glued everything on with my Xyron creative machine, which made things super easy to assemble.
+I glued everything on with my Xyron creative machine (one of my favorite party DIY tools), which made things super easy to assemble.
 Here are the ones we came up with:

 Hello Kitty Tattoo Parlor